qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Iterating over the features in a vector layer is one of the most common tasks.
-Below is an example of the simple basic code to perform this task and showing some information about each feature. the ``layer`` variable is assumed to have a :class:`QgsVectorLayer` object
+Below is an example of the simple basic code to perform this task and showing some information about each feature.
+The ``layer`` variable is assumed to have a :class:`QgsVectorLayer` object.

 .. code-block:: python